 Is This Program Right For You?

-Students interested in this program have their sights set on mastering Arabic in Amman.
-Language learning, language partners, local roommates and a language pledge ensure that each student returns home well versed in Arabic and its contexts.
-This program is for serious students with at least two terms of previous Arabic language study under their belt.
+Students interested in this program have their sights set on mastering Arabic in Amman while Jordan observes Ramadan.
+Language learning, language partners, and a language pledge ensure that each student returns home well versed in Arabic and its contexts as you study at the University of Jordan and live with local roommates as well as other CET students.
+This program is for serious students with at least two terms of previous Arabic language study.
 Student blog entries

 .
 This course includes some instruction of Media Arabic.
 With this course and the Jordanian Dialect course, students complete one year of university-level Arabic language in eight weeks.

 .
 This course targets the everyday language, essential for living in Jordan.
 With this course and the Modern Standard Arabic course, students complete one year of university-level Arabic language in eight weeks.

 .
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.

 Language Class Placement